 Stop and think about who is training who?!
 Are you really teaching, guiding and training your child if they get to call the shots all the time?

 Kids do not need all this extra screen time.
 They’ll actually learn to behave better without it!
-And young children will gain important developmental and lifelong skills.
+Teachers and administrators will thank you.

-When you play, interact and spend quality time with your child, put your phone away and take off your watch!
+When you play with, interact with, and spend quality time with your child, put your phone away and take off your watch!

 Unplug and give yourself needed tech breaks as well.